Desert Promise.

 As they say: Hindsight is 20/20.

 I know I don't always appreciate the results of my decisions until I've recognized the journey I had to sufficiently travel.
 After toiling, reaching a point where I become freed of whatever bondage was preventing me from finally grasping the decision required in that season.
-If our decisions had no cost and no journey, I argue that there would be nothing to appreciate when we looked back at our lives.
+If our decisions had no cost and no journey, I argue that there would be nothing to truly appreciate about the results they create in our lives.

 A little over a year ago, I was wrestling with the decision to move out of state.
 I spent months waffling back and forth on the persistent nudge.
 Perhaps paralyzed by fear of making the wrong decision.
 Or hoping that if I waited long enough, one would be made for me.
 There are seasons in life where I struggled to make a confident decision...let alone stick with it.
 Waking at 3am.
 Relentless observations, reverse-ruminating all the possible outcomes.
 Each time certain, that I could re-run all the simulations and uncover a satisfying solution.